shwezhu/shwezhu.github.io/content/post/git/006-head-three-tress.md

 ### 1.3.
 Conclusion

 `HEAD` is you.
 It points to whatever you checked out, wherever you are.
-Typically that is not a commit, it is a branch.
+Typically that is not a commit, it is a local branch.
 If `HEAD` *does* point to a commit (or tag), even if it's the same commit (or tag) that a branch also points to, you (and `HEAD`) have been detached from that branch.
 Since you don't have a branch attached to you, the branch won't follow along with you as you make new commits. `HEAD`, however, will.

 Source: